pubkey/rxdb/docs-src/docs/reactivity.md

 # Signals $ Co. - Custom reactivity adapters instead of RxJS Observables

-RxDB interally uses the [rxjs library](https://rxjs.dev/) for observables and streams.
+RxDB internally uses the [rxjs library](https://rxjs.dev/) for observables and streams.
 All functionalities of RxDB that expose values  that change over time, return a rxjs Observable that allows you to observe the values and update your UI accordingly.

 However there are many reasons to use other reactivity libraries that use a different datatype to represent changing values.
 For example when you use signals in angular or react, the template refs of vue or state libraries like MobX and redux.